Winter 2022 Distant Placement Applications Now Open!

 - Strong evaluation reports in previous Field Experiences (consistent marks of 'Thorough' or 'Advanced'), in particular FE3

-- Students who are doing FE3 after the application deadline (i.e. in Fall 2019) will receive tentative acceptances, contingent on their FE3 evaluations.
+- Students who are doing FE3 after the application deadline (i.e. doing FE3 in Fall and FE4 the following Winter) will receive tentative acceptances, contingent on their FE3 evaluations.
 Priority may be given during selection to applicants who have already completed FE3 by the application deadline.

 - Valid passport (if travelling outside of Canada)